Creep (2004 film): Plot

 Fleeing, Kate falls into the sewer system below, where she finds Arthur's body.
 She also finds a storage facility with hundreds of boxes, where she is captured by the killer, the titular "creep"—a hideously deformed, mentally ill hermit named Craig, who keeps his victims in semi-submerged, rat-infested cages until they are dead, after which he eats them.
-Kate is put in one of these cages, along with George.
-They escape and end up in an abandoned medical facility (looking like an illegal abortion clinic with a series of fetuses lined up along a wall).
-Where they find an unconscious Mandy strapped to a surgical chair.
+Kate is put in one of these cages, along with George, the sewage worker.
+They escape and end up in an abandoned medical facility, where they find an unconscious Mandy strapped to a surgical chair.
 Thinking she is dead, they move on.
-Craig appears, puts on a surgical gown, and mimics the gestures of a surgeon in front of a terrorized Mandy before he disembowels her with a bone saw, mimicking an abortion procedure.
+Craig appears, puts on a surgical gown, and mimics the gestures of a surgeon in front of a terrorized Mandy before he disembowels her with a bone saw.

 Kate and George find the disused railcar where Craig lives.
 The dog, Ray, is there, along with old pictures of a medical doctor with a deformed child.
 Craig ambushes them and kills George.
 In a last, desperate effort, Kate sinks a hook and chain into Craig's throat, then has a running train rip it apart, and Craig bleeds to death.
 Disheveled, she returns to the initial station, by which point it is morning.
 She collapses on the platform, and Ray curls onto her lap.
 Mistaking her for a beggar, a man waiting for the train leaves her a coin, and Kate breaks into hysterical giggles and tears.